tgsnake/log/README.md

 - `LOGLEVEL` : To save the log level.
 So only declaring in one instance, all instance can read that log level.
 - `LOGFILTERS` : To save any instance that can display context on console or terminal (according to the name that was given at the time of initialization). default is `all,unamed`.
+- `LOGWARNINGLEVEL` : To save the warning level.

 - `debug` or `verbose` : To showing all level in terminal.
 - `info` : Shows only context with level `info` on console or terminal.